cristobalehc/MLOps_task/README.md

-## Using the API with the GUI:
+## Using the API with a python script:

-You can try to make an inference with the following payload in the model registry GUI widget:
+You can try to make an inference with the following payload:
 ```
 {
   "instances": [